 Both erectile dysfunction and heart disease share similar risk factors, such as:

 - Age (especially if you’re under 50 years of age).

 Dealing with – and treating – the shared risk factors by making improvements to your lifestyle can help to protect both your heart health and relieve issues with impotence.
 Here are a few ideas that will really get your blood pumping, so to speak:

-Changes to Make in Your Life to Reduce Erectile Dysfunction and Improve Your Heart Health
+How to Improve Erectile Dysfunction and Your Heart Health

 There are numerous good reasons to stop smoking, and all of them relate directly to its now well-known negative impact on your health.